wp-plugins/gravityforms-html5-placeholders/readme.txt

 This plugin requires prior installation and activation of [Gravity Forms](http://www.gravityforms.com/) plugin by [Rocketgenius](http://www.rocketgenius.com/) ver.
 1.7 and above.

 = Tested =
 Up to Gravity Forms plugin ver.
-1.8.20
+1.8.22. **Gravity Forms ver.
+1.9.x is not yet supported.**

 == Installation ==